Extremal conformal structures on projective surfaces: Existence of critical points

 \begin{rmk} In~\cite{arXiv:1609.08033}, the author shows that properly convex projective surfaces arise from torsion-free connections on $T\Sigma$ that admit an interpretation as Lagrangian minimal surfaces.
+Some of their properties are studied in~\cite{arXiv:1706.03554}.
 It would be interesting to relate these minimal Lagrangian surfaces to the minimal mapping $\psi$ constructed in~\cite{MR2402597}. \end{rmk}

 \begin{rmk} We have seen that oriented projective structures admitting extremal conformal structures arise from pairs $(\varphi,\alpha)$ on a Riemann surface $(\Sigma,[g])$, where $\alpha$ satisfies $\nabla^{\prime\prime}_{\varphi}\alpha\equiv 0$.
-The torsion-free connection $\varphi$ on $F^+_{[g]}$ induces a holomorphic line bundle structure $\ov{\partial}_E$ on $E=K_{\Sigma}^2\otimes \ov{K^{-1}_{\Sigma}}$ and conversely, it is easy see that for every choice of a holomorphic line bundle structure $\ov{\partial}_E$ on $E$ there exists a unique torsion-free connection $\varphi$ on $F^+_{[g]}$ inducing $\ov{\partial}_E$.
+The torsion-free connection $\varphi$ on $F^+_{[g]}$ induces a holomorphic line bundle structure $\ov{\partial}_E$ on $E=K_{\Sigma}^2\otimes \ov{K^*_{\Sigma}}$ and conversely, it is easy see that for every choice of a holomorphic line bundle structure $\ov{\partial}_E$ on $E$ there exists a unique torsion-free connection $\varphi$ on $F^+_{[g]}$ inducing $\ov{\partial}_E$.
 Hence we may equivalently describe these projective structures in terms of a pair $(\ov{\partial}_E,\alpha)$ satisfying $\ov{\partial}_E\alpha\equiv 0$. \end{rmk}